andrewevans0102/halloween-javascript/README.md

 What is this?

-This is a project that uses P5JS to show a pumpkin for Halloween!
+This is an Angular project that uses P5JS to show a pumpkin for Halloween!
 P5JS is a very cool library that lets you do lots of different kinds of media and animations.

 You can see a hosted instance of this application [here](https://halloween-javascript.firebaseapp.com).